RakhithJK/axllent-mailpit-wiki/SMTP-with-STARTTLS-and-authentication.md

 ## SMTP authentication

-To use SMTP authentication Mailpit must also be using STARTTLS (see above), or are using the `--smtp-auth-allow-insecure` flag.
+To use SMTP authentication Mailpit must also be using STARTTLS (see above), or use the `--smtp-auth-allow-insecure` flag.
 A file containing one or more usernames & password can be provided in exactly the same manner.
 This file syntax is exactly the same as a [basic authentication](Basic-authentication), so you could reuse one you already are using for the web UI, or create a unique one.

 SMTP clients will then need to provide plain text / normal authentication details using a STARTTLS connection to send.